cirkwis/gcp-professional-data-eng-certfication/GCP - Question.md

 >
 >From the explanation above, the technique to help solving the scenario is Answer A: Regression.

-**A video-on-demand company wants to generate subtitles for its content on the web.
+**6. A video-on-demand company wants to generate subtitles for its content on the web.
 They have over 20.000 hours of content to be subtitled and their current subtitle team cannot catch up with the every-growing video hours the content team keep adding to the website library.
 They want a solution to automate this as man power can be expensive and may take long time.
 Which service of the following can greatly help the automation of video subtitles?**

 <ol type="A">
   <li>Cloud Natural Language</li>